elifulton/elifulton/README.md

 ### Hi there 👋

 Hello.
 My name is Eli Fulton.
-You killed my father.
-Prepare to die.

-Princess Bride references aside, I'm a data scientist (my current proficient language is Python), and I especially like:
+I'm a data scientist (my current proficient language is Python), and I especially like:
 * exploring data to find new insights
 * deploying APIs
 * tuning models to meet accuracy levels